Skip Global navigation and goto content

 • American Express

-For a death prior to 2009, you must submit your request to the state office in Jacksonville.
-The application can be downloaded from Florida Health Death Certificates.
+For deaths prior to 2009, submit your request to the state office in Jacksonville.
+Death Certificate Application (Spanish).

 • Decedent’s spouse or parent